 The withdrawal symptoms associated with benzo detox include delirium, hallucinations, suicidal behavior, grand mal seizures, and sometimes even total psychosis.
 That’s without even considering some of the potential complications that can happen during the benzodiazepine withdrawal process, including benzodiazepine withdrawal syndrome.

 Benzodiazepine withdrawal syndrome can manifest unpredictable symptoms not typically associated with benzo withdrawal and involves an overall worsening of symptoms as well.

-Common symptoms such as anxiety or insomnia can intensify into debilitating panic attacks and inability to sleep for days at a time.
+Common symptoms such as anxiety or insomnia can intensify into debilitating panic attacks and the inability to sleep for days at a time.
 People who have abused large amounts of benzos within a fairly short window of time are highly likely to experience benzodiazepine withdrawal syndrome.

 A medical detox professional can provide certain medications to help lessen the discomfort caused by withdrawal symptoms and are prepared to handle any possible complications that might arise during detox.